-- An out-of-court statement offered to prove the truth of the matter asserted in the statement where the person who made the out-ofcourt statement is not present. - Problem with hearsay is that we can't be sure that's what was really said.
+- An out-of-court statement offered to prove the truth of the matter asserted of a statement made by a person who is not present. - Problem with hearsay is that we can't be sure that's what was really said.
 It was said out of court and the speaker isn't here to verify it. - You don't need to worry about hearsay and all its exceptions because you are an administrative tribunal.
-You may consider testimony or documents that include an out-of-court statement. - For example, the BTA uses this standard: "All relevant evidence, including hearsay, is admissible if, in the opinion of the board, it is the kind of evidence that a reasonably prudent person is accustomed to relying on his or her business affairs."
+You may consider testimony or documents that include an out-of-court statement. - For example, the BTA uses this standard:

+"All relevant evidence, including hearsay, is admissible if, in the opinion of the board, it is the kind of evidence that a reasonably prudent person is accustomed to relying on his or her business affairs."
 WAC 456-09-755